-PhD Sanskrit typically takes 3 - 6 years to complete, depending on the university, research topic, and whether you enroll as a full-time or part-time student.
-PhD Sanskrit course offers thorough study of Sanskrit Language, Linguistics, and Literature.
-Applicants with a Master's degree in Sanskrit or a related course with 50% marks can pursue a PhD Sanskrit.
-PhD Sanskrit admission is either merit or entrance exam based, depending on the college.
-Few of the PhD Sanskrit colleges include BHU and Uttarakhand Sanskrit University.
+A PhD in Sanskrit typically takes 3 - 6 years, depending on the university, research topic, and whether you enrol as a full-time or part-time student.
+The PhD Sanskrit course offers a thorough study of the Sanskrit Language, Linguistics, and Literature.
+Applicants with a Master's degree in Sanskrit or a related course with 50% marks can pursue a PhD in Sanskrit.
+PhD Sanskrit admission is either merit or entrance exam-based, depending on the college.
+A few of the PhD Sanskrit colleges include BHU, University of Calcutta, Kurukshetra University, etc.

 PhD in Sanskrit Course Highlights